-BPP University started its collaboration with Inspera in 2017, via a pilot, which involved nine exams with varying student cohort sizes, from 20 to 200, across BPP University Schools.
-The pilot was designed to test Inspera Assessment in a wide range of conditions, in order to evaluate the system’s capabilities in light of the university’s diverse requirements: home vs. on-site; computer lab vs. BYOD; auto-marked questions vs. manually e-marked questions.
+BPP University started their collaboration with Inspera in 2017, via a pilot, which involved nine exams with varying student cohort sizes, from 20 to 200, across BPP University Schools.
+The pilot was designed to test Inspera Assessment in a wide range of conditions to evaluate the system’s capabilities in light of the university’s diverse requirements: home vs on-site; computer lab vs BYOD; auto-marked questions vs manually e-marked questions.

-BPP University has been very ambitious in its goals on e-assessment, but has also taken time to do rigorous planning and development of the implementation project, with gradual rollout milestones towards their 100% digitisation target.
+BPP University have been very ambitious in their goals on e-assessment, but have also taken time to do rigorous planning and development of the implementation project, with gradual rollout milestones towards their 100% digitisation target.